SillyCatto/boibritto/code/boibritto-server/api_documentation.md

 ### Frontend Payload Format

-Wrap the payload inside a `data` object.
+Wrap the payload inside a `data` object (req.body.data).
 Fields inside the payload `data` will vary depending on the route.

 ```json
 {